 As many 5.11 fans would assume, the Acadia jacket can comfortably and discreetly carry a handgun.
 I’ve tested it out by carrying a .45cal Glock 30, and asking friends to guess which pocket the piece is in: their guesses were never above probability.
 If they didn’t already know I was carrying, I can’t imagine they would have had any clue.

-The Acadia has 4 pockets: one interior chest pocket (R), one exterior chest pocket (L), and exceptionally spacious waist pockets on either side.
+The 5.11 Acadia Tactical Jacket has 4 pockets: one interior chest pocket (R), one exterior chest pocket (L), and exceptionally spacious waist pockets on either side.
 The chest pockets can accommodate a handgun but not as discretely or accessibly as the waist pockets.
 All four pockets are spacious and functional, and one of the chest pockets has a convenient headphone access hole.

 The zippers are high quality YKK units and the zipper pulls on the waist pockets and jacket front are adequate to manipulate while wearing gloves.
 The exterior chest pocket is designed to be less conspicuous, so its zipper pull is quite small and is hard to grasp while wearing winter gloves.
 The interior pocket also lacks a zipper pull designed to be gripped with gloves on.